-The massive management consulting industry continues growing, but not without pains.
-It has yet to integrate big data or automate processes, making it scalable only so long as qualified individuals continue to move into the industry.
-While 2018 and 2019 saw the industry dip its proverbial toe into the waters of high-tech, it needs to enhance its digitization in numerous areas in 2022 to continue its rather unprecedented growth.
+The massive management consulting industry continues growing, but not without pain.
+It has yet to integrate big data or automate processes, making it scalable only as qualified individuals continue to move into the industry.
+While 2020 and 2021 saw the sector dip its proverbial toe into high-tech waters, it needs to enhance its digitization in numerous areas in 2023 to continue its unprecedented growth.

 These top ten trends and top ten statistics in management consulting will apprise you of the areas your consultancy must focus on to continually grow and land new clients.

 Top 10 Trends

-Expect to see continued digitization and a digital response to the growing need to more quickly adapt to client needs via operations, structure, and terms of services.
-While management consulting continues as a labor-intensive business service, other industries already moved to digitization.
-Consulting services have just begun to shift from reliance on humans for research, analysis, process, and management as well as facilitation.
-This trend will transform consulting from its current billable hours, time-based business model into a flat-rate system.
+Expect continued digitization and a digital response to the growing need to adapt more quickly to client needs via operations, structure, and terms of service.
+While management consulting continues as a labor-intensive business service, other industries have already moved to digitization.
+Consulting services have just begun to shift from relying on humans for research, analysis, process, management, and facilitation.
+This trend will transform consulting from its current billable hours and time-based business model into a flat-rate system.

 Legislation Shaping Business

-Changes in legislation continue to affect how management consulting in the UK and the US do business.
+Legislative legislation changes affect how UK and US management consulting do business.
 In the UK, Brexit continues to affect business conduct.
-In the US, continued decisions in the areas of work for hire and intellectual property as well as “claims made” vs. “occurrence” liability insurance coverage continue to affect day-to-day conduct of business.
+In the US, continued decisions in work for hire and intellectual property, as well as “claims made” vs. “occurrence” liability insurance coverage, continue to affect day-to-day business conduct.
 These legal issues must be clarified so the business can run smoothly.

 As management consulting grows, it continues to split into two market divisions – one, a low-cost, commoditized sector and, two, a high-value, specialized consulting sector.
 This division forces each consultancy to devise ways to address both markets, causing a transformation in the areas of business models, pricing structures, and brand architecture.